Revisiting the propensity score's central role: Towards bridging balance and efficiency in the era of causal machine learning: The Propensity Score's Role in Modern Causal Inference

 \section{The Propensity Score's Role in Modern Causal Inference}

-The propensity score plays holds an integral place in causal inference problems, with important roles in terms of balance (within-sample and for pseudo-populations) and asymptotic efficiency in the sense of semiparametric theory.
-We have argued that this empirical balancing property corresponds to solving particular types of score equations, generally of the form $\E_n h(X)(Z - e_n(X)) \approx 0$, and we have proposed a score test for evaluating the degree to which a candidate propensity score estimator $e_n(X)$ achieves balance.
-By characterizing the empirical balancing property in terms of the solving of particular score equations, we circumvent the diagnostic strategies popular today, which focus on checking empirical balance across only a subset of (necessarily discrete) covariates $X$ or are derived from and reliant upon the brittle assumptions underlying parametric estimators of $e_0(X)$.
+The propensity score holds an integral place in causal inference, playing important roles in terms of both theoretical and empirical balance and asymptotic efficiency as outlined by developments in semiparametric theory.
+We have argued that this empirical balancing property corresponds to solving particular types of score equations, generally of the form $P_n h(X)(Z - e_n(X)) \approx 0$, and we have proposed a score test for evaluating the degree to which a candidate propensity score estimator $e_n(X)$ achieves balance.
+By characterizing the empirical balancing property in terms of the solving of particular score equations, we circumvent the diagnostic strategies popular today, which focus on checking empirical balance across only a subset of (necessarily discrete) covariates $X$ or are derived from and reliant upon the brittle assumptions underlying parametric estimators of $e_0(X)$, e.g., logistic regression.
 This form of empirical balance corresponds with approximately solving a limited set of score equations derived from focusing upon particular subsets of covariates.